Services: Rehabilitation, Adoption

 Location: North Riverside, IL

 Average Number of Thoroughbreds: 24

-Galloping Out partners with seven private farms for rest and rehabilitation, retraining, and eventual adoptions.
+The organization partners with seven private farms for rest and rehabilitation, retraining, and eventual adoptions.
 These farms include professional Thoroughbred farms, hunter/jumper barns, and an eventing facility.
-Several have youth programs, and the kids learn old-school horsemanship working with these retired racehorses.
+Several have youth programs, and the kids learn old-school horsemanship working with these retired race- horses.

 Galloping Out requires an application for an individual to be considered as a potential adopter.
 Not only are references checked, but as often as possible someone will visit the stable or farm where the horse is going to live.
 Adopters must ride for the farm trainers to guarantee a good fit.
 Galloping Out follows up with pictures of the horse at six months and one year, and retains the right to do a physical inspection at any time.
 It tries to stay in touch with the adopters, such as via Facebook, and has found that these new owners can’t wait to share pictures and videos of their horse’s accomplishments.